scheidelg/testwiki/pages/blog.md

 So for now I'm going with a footer that has:

- * an automatically updated timestamp from the Last-Modified HTTP response header as the 'site last modified' timestamp, and
+ * an automatically updated timestamp from the Last-Modified HTTP response header as the 'site last updated' timestamp, and

- * a manually edited timestamp for the 'page last modified' timestamp.
+ * a manually edited timestamp for the 'page last updated' timestamp.

 ```HTML
 <hr class="tight"><p class="timestamp">Page updated: 2020.03.23 14:10 ET -- Site updated: <span id="timestamp"></span></p>